-- a Bachelor of Science degree in Nursing (B.S.N.) from a regionally accredited college or university - have attained a cumulative GPA 2.75 (on a 4.0 scale). - proof of License as a registered nurse in the U.S. - computer skills and proficiency in word processing, email and library online searches. - a minimum score of 600 (paper-based) or 250 (computer-based) or higher on the Test of English as Foreign Language (TOEFL) for those applicants where English is not their primary language. - official sealed transcripts from post-secondary institutions. - a statement of goals maximum of two pages describing goals and rationale for pursuing a master degree in nursing.
-Include past nursing experiences that have prepared you to pursue a new role following completion of the program. - one letter of professional recommendation from individuals familiar with the applicant's competence in the practice of nursing and potential for successful graduate education. - successful completion of the Student Success Strategies course.
+• a Bachelor of Science degree in Nursing (B.S.N.) from a regionally accredited college or university.

+- attained a cumulative GPA of 2.75 (on a 4.0 scale). - proof of License as a registered nurse in the U.S. - computer skills and proficiency in word processing, email, and library online searches. - a score on the Test of English as Foreign Language (TOEFL) in accordance with the Graduate Catalog policy for those applicants where English is not their primary language - official sealed transcripts from post-secondary institutions. - a statement of goals maximum of two pages describing goals and rationale for pursuing a master degree in nursing.
+Include past nursing experiences that have prepared you to pursue a new role following completion of the program. - one letter of professional recommendation from an individual familiar with the applicant's competence in the practice of nursing and potential for successful graduate education.
+Accepted students must meet health and safety requirements including selected immunizations and screening tests, CPR certification, flu shot, health insurance, and professional liability insurance.
+Additional requirements may be necessary as specified by the agency at which the clinical experiences are conducted.
+Documentation is submitted to a Department of Nursing and Health designated vendor.
+A one-time fee of \$35 is paid by the student upon activation of the document tracking account.
+Submission and approval of required documentation must be completed in accordance with established dates.
+Accreditation The Master of Science in Nursing at Benedictine University is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The M.S.N. program is accredited through 2015.
+The program has completed its reaccreditation site visit and is awaiting its reaccreditation status.
+CCNE may be contacted at One DuPont Circle, NW, Suite 530, Washington D.C., 20036, (202) 887-6791.

 Master of Science in Nutrition and Wellness

-College: College of Science; Margaret and Harold Moser College of Adult and Professional Studies
+College: College of Science; National Moser Center for Adult Learning

 Department: Nutrition

 Student Type: Graduate

 Faculty:

 Quality instruction, whether core faculty or adjunct faculty drawn from experienced professionals in the field, is central to the Benedictine University Master of Science in Nutrition and Wellness program.

-Catherine Arnold, Ed.D., M.S., R.D., L.D.N.
-Professor and Department Chairperson of Nutrition B.S., 1984, Benedictine University; M.S., 1985, Rush University; Ed.D., 2006, Northern Illinois University Bonnie Beezhold, Ph.D., CHES Assistant Professor, Nutrition B.S., 1984, DePaul University; Master of Health Sciences, 2002, John Hopkins University; Ph.D., 2008, Arizona State University W. Susan Cheng, Ph.D.
+Catherine Arnold, Ed.D., M.S., RD, LDN

+Professor and Department Chairperson of Nutrition

+B.S., 1984, Benedictine University; M.S., 1985, Rush University; Ed.D., 2006, Northern Illinois University

+Bonnie Beezhold, Ph.D., CHES

+Assistant Professor, Nutrition

+B.S., 1984, DePaul University; Master of Health Sciences, 2002, John Hopkins University; Ph.D., 2008, Arizona State University

+W. Susan Cheng, Ph.D.

 Assistant Professor, Public Health

 Ph.D., University of California, San Diego/San Diego State University

 M.P.H., San Diego State University

 B.A., Northwestern University

-Karen L. Plawecki, Ph.D., R.D., L.D.N.
+Karen L. Plawecki, Ph.D., RD, LDN

 M.S.
-Director and Assistant Professor, Nutrition B.A., 1986, Purdue University; M.S., 1991, Purdue University; Ph.D., 2009, University of Illinois Georgeen Polyak, Ph.D.
+Director and Assistant Professor, Nutrition

+B.A., 1986, Purdue University; M.S., 1991, Purdue University; Ph.D., 2009, University of Illinois

+Georgeen Polyak, Ph.D.
-Assistant Professor, Public Health

-B.A., University; M.S., 1973, Northern Illinois University; M.S.
-1989, University of St. Francis; Ph.D., 1995, University of Illinois

-Elizabeth Bormann, M.P.H.

-Instructor, Public Health B.S., Northern Illinois University; MPH, Northern Illinois University
+Assistant Professor, Public Health B.A., University; M.S., 1973, Northern Illinois University; M.S.
+1989, University of St. Francis; Ph.D., 1995, University of Illinois Elizabeth Bormann, M.P.H.
+Instructor, Public Health B.S., Northern Illinois University; M.P.H., Northern Illinois University

 Academic Administrator:

-Julie Moreschi, M.S., R.D., L.D.N.
-Dietetic Internship Director B.S., 1983, Bradley University; M.S., 1985, Rush University Lecturers:
+Julie Moreschi, M.S., RD, LDN Dietetic Internship Director B.S., 1983, Bradley University; M.S., 1985, Rush University

+Lecturers: